SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 This article, the first of a planned two-part series, will cover the basic overview of NetServer API, as well as dive into the different aspects of NetServers service offerings.

-## Birds Eye View
+## Birds-eye view

 In a nutshell, NetServer is a layered, factory-driven library that enables developers to conduct Create, Read, Update and Delete (CRUD) operations to the SuperOffice database, and more.
-Whether deploying a solution to a local SuperOffice database installation, or operating in a distributed environment, NetServer exposes an array of application programming interface (API) approaches to facilitate a wide range of solution implementations.
-Although the terrain is vast and complex, and at first sight be can somewhat intimidating, the NetServer API tailors to a wide variety of developers by layering the architecture in various intuitive abstractions.
+Whether deploying a solution to a local SuperOffice database installation or operating in a distributed environment, NetServer exposes an array of application programming interface (API) approaches to facilitate a wide range of solution implementations.
+Although the terrain is vast and complex, and at first sight, be can somewhat intimidating, the NetServer API tailors to a wide variety of developers by layering the architecture in various intuitive abstractions.
 In this article, I will guide you through the various regions of NetServer, show you the attractions, as well as point out the areas to avoid.

 When programming with the NetServer API, other than calling the web services directly, every solution needs a SuperOffice-specific section group in your application configuration file.
-This means adding a SuperOffice-specific section groups to an app.config file for Windows Forms applications, or web.config file for an ASP.NET web application.
+This means adding a SuperOffice-specific section groups to an *app.config* file for Windows Forms applications, or the *web.config* file for an ASP.NET web application.
 The SuperOffice section group contains configuration options relevant NetServer operations, such as logging, document handling, security, database options, and so forth.
-Everything you need to know about the SuperOffice configuration options are well-defined in the [Hitchhikers Guide to the NetServer Configuration File][1].
+Everything you need to know about the SuperOffice configuration options is well-defined in the [Hitchhikers Guide to the NetServer Configuration File][1].

-The layered aspect of NetServer invites developers to tap into the database from a number of facets.
-In the following sections each layer is simply defined with accompanying code samples.
+The layered aspect of NetServer invites developers to tap into the database from several facets.
+In the following sections, each layer is simply defined with accompanying code samples.

-### Services Layer
+### Services layer

 At the highest level, encapsulated in the SuperOffice.Services namespace, is an agent pattern derived API that is, in terms of deployment, quite flexible.
 Access and modification to data in the database, using service objects, will always be coded the same, whether the application and database are located on the same server, or operating in a distributed environment.
 This flexibility does come at a performance price though, as I'll discuss more in the Services section.